 After Biden announced his VP, Kamala Harris, people wondered about the thought process behind his decision.
 In picking Harris, who is 55 years old, Biden has been intentional by choosing a woman who can speak to the target market of the Medicare proposal, which are men and women and minorities in particular.
-In addition, other groups who have suffered greatly during this economic crisis, such as those also in their mid to late 50s and early 60s who have lost their jobs during the pandemic or those who have been unable to get subsidies to buy individual coverage under the Affordable Care Act, are audiences for which Harris is able to advocate.
-And given the pandemic and the particularly harsh impact the coronavirus strain Covid-19 has had on Black Americans, Harris’ selection could be a bonus for Biden.
+In addition, other groups who have suffered greatly during this economic crisis, such as those also in their mid to late 50s and early 60s who have lost their jobs during the pandemic of those who have been unable to get subsidies to buy individual coverage under the Affordable Care Act, are audiences for which Harris is able to advocate.
+And given the pandemic and the particularly harsh impact, the coronavirus strain Covid-19 has had on Black Americans, Harris’ selection could be a bonus for Biden.

 Understanding the current Medicare program

 - Medicare has never been free.
 You qualify for Medicare as long as you have at least a 10-year work history of paying into the program.

 - Part A (hospital coverage) has no premiums.